 How Boost Disk pricing works

-Boost Disks are charged per build target because each Boost Disk is dedicated to a specific build target and cannot be shared across multiple targets.
+Boost Disks are charged per build target because each Boost Disk is dedicated to a specific build target and cannot be shared between targets.

 $0.30 per GB per month

-At this time, Boost Disks are available in 512 GB sizes only.
+Boost Disks are currently available only as 512 GB disks.

-Based on the current pricing model, a 512 GB Boost Disk costs approximately:
+Based on current pricing, each Boost Disk costs approximately:

-Charges only accumulate while a build target is configured to use Boost Disks.
-If you disable Boost Disks, change your caching strategy, or delete the build target, the associated storage charges stop accruing.
+Charges only accrue while the build target is configured to use a Boost Disk.
+If you disable Boost Disks, change your caching strategy, or delete the build target, the charges stop accumulating.

 For example: